digital-work-lab/theses/index.md

 - Share it 1-2 days before the meeting
 - Indicate which sections should be read
-- Use a file-format suitable for adding comments (pdf or doc/x)
+- Use a file-format suitable for adding comments (PDF or doc/x)
 - Use a suitable filename (e.g., `2023-12-01-Thesis-Name.pdf`)

 We expect you to communicate on an equal level: